 &lt;sup>1 For more information on petroleum supply and prices, see CRS Report RL32530, World Oil Demand and its Effect on Oil Prices, by Robert Pirog.
-For more information on legislative proposals to help mitigate high gasoline prices, see CRS Report RL33521, Gasoline Prices: New Legislation and Proposals, by Carl E. Behrens and Carol Glover.
+For more information on legislative proposals to help mitigate high gasoline prices, see CRS Report RL33521, Gasoline Prices: Issues for the 110th Congress, by Carl E. Behrens and Carol Glover.